schmunk42/nano/README.md

 an application bash and run the following command inside the PHP container

     $ yii gii/module --moduleID=frontend --moduleClass=modules\\frontend\\Module

+### Copy files from Docker image

+You can copy the asset files from the image for customization in the frontend module

+    docker cp nanousrbinde_php_1:/app/src/assets modules/frontend/

 For more in information see

  - [Phundament README](https://github.com/phundament/app/blob/master/README.md)
  - [Phundament documentation](https://github.com/phundament/docs)

 ## Deploy

 Build your image